awsdocs/aws-doc-sdk-examples/resources/cdk/cognito_scenario_user_pool_with_mfa/README.md

 Creates AWS resources for Amazon Cognito scenarios.
 The scripts in this example create the following resources:

-* An Amazon Cognito user pool that is configured to:
+* An Amazon Cognito user pool that is configured to do the following:
-    * allow self sign-up
+    * Allow self sign-up
-    * verify by email
+    * Verify by email
-    * require multi-factor authentication (MFA)
+    * Require multi-factor authentication (MFA)
-    * allow device tracking
+    * Allow device tracking
-* An associated client application that can authenticate with the user pool.
+* An associated client application that can authenticate with the user pool

 ## ⚠️ Important